Multi-tenant design and reflections on Ameba Platform

 Branch ENI

-- Potential for conflict with other network vendors
+- Potential conflict with other network vendors

 If you are interested in the details of SGP, please refer to our previous article.